alefeld/delta-econ/blog/s2economy/S2Economy.md

 At the time of writing this post, the links don't contain any data, but hopefully they will behave as expected once this unscheduled siesta is over.

+## Elections Totals
+The grand total of votes spent in the S2 elections is a bit ambiguous, but overall we can be certain that fewer votes were cast than in S1.
+The winning Bard umpire got a total of ~165,000 votes.
+Blessing spending totaled ~1.3 million votes, ranging from ~7,800 to ~315,000 votes per blessing!
+Since Fact Machine neglected to tell us what percentage of decree votes went to the Bard, we can only surmise that total vote spending for the Season 2 elections ranges from 1.46 million to 1.96 million votes.

+For a historical look at election totals, take a look at **Edgarware**'s [NEW Blaseball Election Results](https://lgmbldm.github.io/blaseball-bet-stats/) spreadsheet!

 ## That's all for now!
 I'll be back with another blog post before the start of Season 4!